CloudWithChris/cloudwithchris.com/content/blog/gpg-git-part-2.md

   * The [Debian Wiki](https://wiki.debian.org/Subkeys) also has a good explanation around subkeys if you're interested.
 * Notice how we are not asked to confirm the name or e-mail address of the associated user?
 This is associated with our original primary key (remember that we've generated a subkey), we do not need to go ahead and enter this information once again.

 Now, let's export the subkey so that we have a backup available.
-I could have used the longform text output of the key ID, but wanted to also show that you can use the shortform that was generated in the previous example.
+I could have used the longform text output of the key ID, but wanted to also show that you can use the short form that was generated in the previous example.
 Notice how these 16 hexadecimal values are the final 16 from the longform identifier.

 ```bash
 gpg --export-secret-subkeys --armor A0B82563C344D4AA > subkeys-secret.txt